IIT Madras: Industrial Consultancy and Sponsored Research (ICSR)

-Through industrial consultancy, faculty and staff undertake assignments for industry that may include project design, testing and evaluation, or training in new areas of industrial development.
-Industries and organisations like the Indian Ordnance Factories, reach out to the IIT faculty to undertake assignments channeled through the Centre For Industrial Consultancy and Sponsored Research (ICSR).
+Through industrial consultancy, faculty and staff undertake industry assignments that may include project design, testing and evaluation, or training in new areas of industrial development.
+Industries and organisations like the Indian Ordnance Factories, reach out to the IIT faculty to undertake assignments channelled through the Centre For Industrial Consultancy and Sponsored Research (ICSR).

 National organisations sponsor programmes of research by funding projects undertaken by the faculty.
-Such research is time bound and allows project participants to register for a degree.
-Project proposals are usually prepared by the IIT faculty and forwarded to interested organisations, based on the nature of their research and their interest to fund such projects.
+Such research is time-bound and allows project participants to register for a degree.
+Project proposals are usually prepared by the IIT faculty and forwarded to interested organisations, based on the nature of their research and their interest in funding such projects.

-Sponsored projects are often vehicles for new resources within departments, and often permit their project staff to register for academic degrees in the institute.
-All sponsored research activities at the institute are coordinated by ICSR.
+Sponsored projects often serve as vehicles for new resources within departments, typically allowing their project staff to register for academic degrees in the institute.
+ICSR coordinates all sponsored research activities at the institute.

-The IIT Madras Research Park, the first of its kind to be established in India, functions to propel successful innovation in established companies and provide a nurturing ecosystem to startups through incubation efforts and technical infrastructure.
-Following its success, 50 research parks were planned as part of Start Up India initiative of the Central Government of India.
-Corporate clients of IIT Madras Research park include Bharat Heavy Electricals Limited, Saint-Gobain and Forbes Marshall.
-Ather Energy, Hyperverge and Gyandata are some of the startups incubated at the Research Park.
-The Research Park is a prime driver for the very large number of startups incubated at IIT Madras.

 National Programme on Technology Enhanced Learning (NPTEL)

 To improve the quality of higher education in India, IIT Madras came up with an initiative called NPTEL (National Programme on Technology Enhanced Learning) in the year 2003.
-As per this initiative, all the IITs, along with the IISc Bangalore would come up with a series of video lecture based courses across all the streams of engineering.
-This initiative has gained wide popularity in India and the lectures are being used by several engineering students from across India.
-It is the Largest online repository in the world of courses in engineering, basic sciences and selected humanities and social sciences subjects.
+As per this initiative, all the IITs, along with the IISc Bangalore would come up with a series of video lecture-based courses across all the streams of engineering.
+This initiative has gained wide popularity in India, and the lectures are being used by several engineering students from across India.
+It is the largest online repository in the world of courses in engineering, basic sciences and selected humanities and social sciences subjects.

 IITM Research Park

-It is India's first university-based research park.
-It is a fantastic initiative by IITM.
-By fostering partnerships and assisting new ventures, it is determined to transform and exceed the global standards of the R&D industry.